sunjana2199/ML-Climate-Final-Project/journal.md

 I was able to overcome the hiccup in the last week and now my data seems to be ready for analysis.
 I fit the dataset to the baseline model.
 Now I am looking to explore it with all the methods that I have studied in week 2.
 Hopefully,, this should bring out some insight.

+March 1, 2022

+After attending the Class today, my curiosity was piqued by the concept of Causality.
+I realized that my project could extend into something bigger.
+What if Energy Demand could have a causal relationship with Social Media Sentiments(Priya mentioned that Social-Media Sentiments is a good avenue to extend energy research into)

+Essentially, I would wanna delve deeper into whether "Do the spikes in energy demand on certain days of the year have a causal relationship with trending media topics?"
+This looks like a good study to focus on.

+Up until now my progress is as follows:

+- I realized that the dataset that I already have is wanting.
+Hence I explored further for a more meaningful dataset and foind the EIA website.
+The EIA website has more structured data.
+I was able to retrieve the Energy Demand Data for New York from 2015-2022.

+- This dataset was relatively clean.
+However, I did spend time to refine it further and save it to csv formats.

+- I spent time to preprocess the data and did some basic data exploration.

+- I applied to to a moderaltely strong ARIMA model and tried to select best hyperparameters for the same.